Jbsco/PCB_MFG/README.md

 </p>

 ## Software Used
 The following software is available on Github or their respective websites, and each were found to be effective for each part of the process detailed within this repository.
-System compatibility and ease-of-use were priorities as was open-source status.
+System compatibility and ease-of-use were priorities, as was open-source status.

 ### https://github.com/Denvi/Candle CNC control and heightmapping software (Windows or Linux)